-- (B) Other information may be included as deemed appropriate and necessary by the head of Procurement Services. - (C) Evaluation and award factors described in the IFB may include special qualifications of potential contractors, life cycle costing, value analysis, or other criteria such as inspection, testing, quality, workmanship, delivery, and suitability for a particular purpose, which are helpful in determining acceptability.
+- (B) Other information may be included as deemed appropriate and necessary by the Chief Procurement Officer. - (C) Evaluation and award factors described in the IFB may include special qualifications of potential contractors, life cycle costing, value analysis, or other criteria such as inspection, testing, quality, workmanship, delivery, and suitability for a particular purpose, which are helpful in determining acceptability.